How to Dispose of Soil Properly (Without Getting Fined)

 Once you know what kind of soil you’re dealing with, here are your best options for disposal.

-• Build up flower borders
+• Build raised beds or borders

 Quick tip: Even if you can only use half of it, that’s still less you need to dispose of.